 Dr. Poul Sorensen’s team studies a range of childhood cancers as well as a subset of breast tumours.

-If you are interested in pursuing graduate or postdoctoral training in The Department of Molecular Oncology, please send a CV and cover letter to CareersMolOnc [at] bccrc [dot] ca.
+If you are interested in pursuing graduate or postdoctoral training in The Department of Molecular Oncology, please send: a cover letter, CV, transcripts, and contact information for 2-3 references to:

 Department of Breast and Molecular Oncology

 BC Cancer Agency Research Centre

 Manager, Human Resources and Administration (Jenny Cromarty): jcromarty [at] bccrc [dot] ca

 Research Development Coordinator (Dr. Sarah Mullaly): smullaly [at] bccrc [dot] ca

 Administrative Coordinator (Carolyn Lui): clui [at] bccrc [dot] ca